Dean Combs

-Dean Combs (born February 23, 1952) is a former NASCAR driver.
+Dean Combs (born February 23, 1952) is an American former NASCAR driver.
 In his limited career, Combs competed in twenty-four Winston Cup Series events.
 Combs is best known for dominance on NASCAR's lower level Dash Series in the 1970s and 1980s.
 He had five championships in that series, and was the all-time wins leader in that series before it closed up in 2004.

 Winston Cup

 1981

 Combs made his entrance into the series in 1981, driving for two races late in the season.
 Driving for the #77 of Irv Sanderson, Combs made his debut at North Wilkesboro.
 He qualified well, putting it in with an 11th-place lap.
 Eventually, rear end problems sidelined Combs to 28th.
 Combs again qualified well at Rockingham, but fell out once again due to mechanical problems to 34th.

 1982

 Combs upped his races to five starts in 1982, beginning with a 38th at Charlotte.
 Including that race, Combs only managed to finish two of his five starts.
 However, those two were fairly impressive.
 Both races came at Michigan and the result was a 17th place and a 13th place showing.